 Bearing in mind the nature of Saint Paul University as a “catholic, bilingual and ecumenical institution,” the pastoral team will continue to make every effort to pursue the mission of the Risen One with the university community.

-As disciples called to the ministry of humanisation, we suggest that we look at Saint Eugene de Mazenod as a model that we can relate to.
-De Mazenod is the founder of the Missionary Oblates of Mary Immaculate, a missionary and apostolic congregation which founded Saint Paul University.
-The specific charism of this religious community of French origin is the evangelisation of the poorest of the poor, the abandoned.
-This charism continues to be embodied in the particular needs of this catholic university milieu.
+As disciples called to the ministry of humanization, we suggest that we look at Saint Eugene de Mazenod as a model we can relate to.
+De Mazenod is the founder of the Missionary Oblates of Mary Immaculate, a missionary and apostolic congregation that founded Saint Paul University.
+The specific charism of this religious community of French origin is the evangelization of the poorest of the poor, the abandoned.
+This charism continues to be embodied in the particular needs of this Catholic university milieu.

-In the spirit of Saint Eugene, we set forth three priorities for the Pastoral Services.
-Both, implicitly or explicitly, these priorities reflect the thinking and practice of Saint Eugene de Mazenod, this man of action with a generous apostolic heart.
+In the spirit of Saint Eugene, we set forth three priorities for Pastoral Services.
+Both implicitly and explicitly, these priorities reflect the thinking and practice of Saint Eugene de Mazenod, this man of action with a generous apostolic heart.

-Celebrating: Celebrating is an art practiced both in one’s own life and in community.
+Celebrating: Celebrating is an art practised both in one’s own life and in community.
 The purpose of the celebration is to give thanks for what we received and for what we live as gift from our God.
 Eugene of Mazenod was a man of prayer who allowed himself to be touched by God.
 He knew how to live and express his spiritual awareness with ease.
-Either during his dramatic conversion on Holy Friday, after communion or prayer before the Blessed Sacrament or after his priestly ordination, he was continually imbued by the love of Jesus in the Eucharist.
+Either during his dramatic conversion on Good Friday, after communion or prayer before the Blessed Sacrament, or after his priestly ordination, he was continually imbued with the love of Jesus in the Eucharist.
 His gratitude for his life and for the life of his brothers throughout the world sprung from the depth of this experience.